I am more

 But the self really extends beyond.
 Beyond your pedicured feet and above the frizzy tips of your permed hair.
 It exudes out into the flower you pluck, the rock you move, the words you type and the pat on the friend’s back.
 The core of you, the amorphous I, the focus of your existence is not really contained in your immediate body.
 It is flows into all that you influence.
 And it does so for everyone, and as our spheres of influences intertwine, we become extensions of one another.

-Every single entity has orbs of influences generated by neuronal activity or of potential energy – living or non living as the case may be.
-Since we ‘feel’ our hands and feet, we think of ourselves as defined by that we can feel and touch or that which is encased within that which we can feel and touch.
-But our influences very obviously extend beyond what we can feel and touch.
+Every single entity has orbs of influences generated by physical/neuronal activity or of just potential energy – living or non living as the case may be.
+Since we ‘feel’ our hands and feet, we think of ourselves as defined by all that we can feel and touch or that which is encased within that which we can feel and touch.
+But our influences obviously extend beyond what we can feel and touch.
 We move our hands and we move the rock…the rock a part of you then as much as the hand.
 The self, the body, the food, the rock, concentric circles radiating from the core…extending all the way into the adjacent orb.
 Intersecting and intertwining with the circles of those around physically or mentally.
 The boundaries of the self extending with every influence – intellectual, emotional, purely physical or a permutation of the three or even more.
 And when you die, the influences die, and you become the core.

 Like wrinkles on a sheet of fabric in 3d, pinched out upward, downward or sideways, depending on the pulls and tags on it, we are all but points on a graph in the very same space time fabric, sometimes long and thin, other times extending laterally, influencing the peaks and valleys next to us, and constantly changing the topology of the fabric.
-We may think we are distinct from the peak to our left, and/or bigger than the one on the right, but we are all but peaks and valleys all the same, off of the very same fabric.
-Of Space and Time.
+We may think we are distinct from the peak to our left, and/or bigger than the one on the right, but we are all but peaks and valleys all the same, off of the very same fabric of Space and Time.
 All made up simply of the exact same sub atomic particles that oscillate between matter and energy, between being and nothingness.

 Once you stretch you mind to take this in, you do but stretch this space time fabric and all the wrinkles flatten out into a one unique, rather singular identity.
 Or none.